jenkinsci/JenkinsPipelineUnit/README.md

 #### ProjectSource Retriever

 The `ProjectSource` retriever is useful if you write tests for the library itself.
-So it lets you to load the library files directly from the project root folder (where the `src` and `vars` folders are located).
+So it lets you load the library files directly from the project root folder (where the `src` and `vars` folders are located).

 ```